El-Meatball/El-Meatball/README.md

 # school-hacks
 school is awful.
-It's the worst education way to teach somebody, and the worst thing anybody can use.
+It's the worst educational way to teach somebody, and the worst thing anybody can use.
 I'm fed up with being forced to mindlessly learning and it's not enjoyable, or acceptable, for a whole week.
 This respiritory is a collection of hacks that ensure nobody has to suffer through school ever again.
 This current version had a tutor-ai and proxie links, planning on adding more soon but its like 5 am as i'm typing this and i cant be bothered to add something else right now

 # How to use/install